ioBroker Docker Image Docs

 and PORT

 .
-But there are some more Features available now.
+But there are some more features available now like authentification and the support of Redis Sentinel cluster.

 For some basic information about using Redis with ioBroker please see this ioBroker Forum Post by apollon77.